Hakeem Jeffries elected House Democratic leader in historic first

 Jeffries, whose district encompasses large parts of his native Brooklyn, was first elected to Congress in 2012 and steadily ascended the party ranks, ultimately becoming chairman of the Democratic caucus in 2019.
 He served in the New York State Assembly prior to his election, and was a corporate lawyer before launching his political career, with stints as in-house counsel at Viacom and CBS.

 "It's not surprising that House Democrats are turning to someone from Brooklyn to lead the way next year, because when you're from Brooklyn, you learn quickly traits like persistence and serious mettle.
 It's a crowded place and a diverse place.
 You learn how to work with all kinds of different people.
 You learn how to stand your ground.
-You learn to not take things personally," said Schumer, a fellow Brooklynite.
+You learn to not take things personally," Schumer, a fellow Brooklynite, said on the Senate floor.
 "Hakeem Jeffries exemplifies all these traits."

 Serving alongside Jeffries will be Rep. Katherine Clark of Massachusetts, who was elected Democratic whip, and Rep. Pete Aguilar of California, who was selected as caucus chairman.
 All three ran unopposed.